Religion

 Prayer with Regard to Religion

-Of all the subjects of prayer, prayers concerning religion are among the most challenging.
+Of all the subjects of prayer, those concerning religion are among the most challenging.
 In such prayers, the hidden things of our hearts are laid bare.
 Do we approach the throne of heaven with pride, relying too much on our own understanding?
-Or do we come hesitantly, struggling to ask anything of God regarding anothers’ faith as we wrestle with our own?
+Or do we come hesitantly, struggling to ask anything of God regarding another’s faith while wrestling with our own?

-As we pray for Cyprus in the name of Christ, we must acknowledge His claim to be “the way, the truth, and the life,” and that “no one comes to (God) except through Him.”
-In doing so, we can pray with both reverent humility and worshipful confidence for the many beliefs and faiths present in Cyprus.
+As we pray for Cyprus in the name of Christ, we must acknowledge His claim to be “the Way, the Truth, and the Life,” and that “no one comes to the Father except through Him.”
+Holding this confession, we can pray with both reverent humility and worshipful confidence for the many beliefs and faiths present in Cyprus.

-The people of Cyprus’s various ways of life are shaped by their carefully compiled narratives, beliefs, and traditions regarding the divine.
-As with all people it is a huge part of their cultural identity.
-All people cherish and fiercely protect their beliefs and religions as we would our very selves.
-Yet in the Gospel of John, chapter four, we find Christ in conversation with a Samaritan woman at a well.
-Here he challenges her faith tradition when he says, “You Samaritans worship what you do not know; we worship what we do know… “.
-In this exchange, rich with references to both their distinct and shared traditions, christ makes it clear that he believes that a person may seek to worship God according to their tradition without truly knowing Him and the worship He desires.
-Later, He proposes a new revolutionary religious way of life.
-Not one rooted in tradition, but rather worship of God rooted in spirit and TRUTH.
+In the Gospel of John, chapter four, Christ speaks with a Samaritan woman at a well.
+There, He challenges her faith tradition: “You Samaritans worship what you do not know; we worship what we do know…”.
+In this exchange, rich with references to both shared and distinct traditions, Christ makes clear that one may worship according to tradition without truly knowing God or the worship He desires.
+He then points to something revolutionary—not worship rooted in place or inherited practice, but worship rooted in Spirit and Truth.

-Our own experience of this reality becomes the foundation for our worshipful confidence as we pray for our Buddhist, Muslim, and atheist neighbours.
-We pray with humility, according to the Way of Christ and rooted in the Truth He reveals, because these have led us personally from a half-life to a full and abundant life in Him.
-We should long for this same grace, and the beauty and goodness it uncovers in the world, to be made known to our neighbours as well.
+Our own experience of this life becomes the foundation of our worshipful confidence.
+We pray with humility, rooted in Christ’s Way and Truth, because they have led us from half-life to fullness in Him.
+We long for that same grace—the beauty and goodness it awakens—to be made known to our neighbours as well.

-So let us pray with worshipful confidence and reverent humility for God’s Way, His Truth, and His Life to come to every aspect of Cypriot life influenced by belief and religion.
+So let us pray with reverent humility and worshipful confidence for God’s Way, His Truth, and His Life to touch every part of Cypriot life shaped by belief and religion.

 Prayer Prompt